Searching for dark photons in hyperon decays

 In the first scenario the $ds\overline\gamma$ coupling constant is given by~\cite{Fabbrichesi:2017vma}

-where $e_D^{}$ parameterizes the dark photon's interaction strength, $\xi$ is a product of two common Yukawa couplings between the new particles and SM quarks, and $\tilde\Lambda$ is the effective heavy mass scale of the dark sector.
-The Yukawa interactions give rise to box-diagram contributions to the kaon-mixing quantity $\Delta m_K^{}$.
-The latter is connected to the ratio $\xi/\tilde\Lambda$ by~\cite{Fabbrichesi:2017vma}
+where $e_D^{}$ parametrizes the dark photon's interaction strength, $\xi$ is a product of two common Yukawa couplings between the new particles and SM quarks, and $\tilde\Lambda$ is the effective heavy mass scale of the dark sector.
+The Yukawa interactions also bring about box-diagram contributions to the kaon-mixing quantity $\Delta m_K^{}$.
+Their impact can be numerically expressed in terms of the ratio $\xi/\tilde\Lambda$ as~\cite{Fabbrichesi:2017vma}